Remox-code/Remox-games/README.md

 # Remox-games
-a website with simple games with js
+A site for various games with js 🎮- Number guessing 🎯- Dice rolling 🎲- Random challenges🔥 and Rock Paper Scissors ✌️